elsaland/elsa-next/README.md

 TypeScript stripping support available behind `typescript` feature flag using `swc`.
 Typechecking done using `stc`.

-## Why was this revived?
+## Why?

-When it first started out, Elsa was a fun project.
-I eventually moved on to work on Deno.
+When it first started out, Elsa was a fun project written in Go.

-We were using just-js/spindle/crimson for baseline perf comparison.
+I was using just-js/spindle/crimson for baseline perf comparison when working on Deno.
 I wanted to benchmark against many many possibilities.
 Elsa is an attempt to write a cross-platform engine-agnostic fast JavaScript runtime.

 Elsa is designed for:

 - Speed.
-TODO microbenchmarks.
 - Size.
 Smallest configuration is 0.3MB.
 - Tons of compile time feature flags.
 Don't include things in the binary you don't need!